The Gunny Sack

 Instructions

-• Mix the self-rising flour and plain, fat-free Greek yogurt to combine.
+• Mix the self-rising flour and plain, non-fat Greek yogurt to combine.
 Turn onto a floured surface and knead several times.
 Form into a ball.

 • Pour 2 tablespoons of olive oil into a 10-inch cast iron skillet.
 Add the ball of dough and flatten slightly.
 Turn to coat both sides with olive oil.
 Flatten dough to fill the pan.